the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 * Italic, bold, strikethrough & monospace
 * Inspired by WhatsApp & Slack

-Note: Another small feature introduced this year into Conversations and written down as a XEP and that’s the ability to use text styling like italic, bold, strikethrough and monospace.
+Note: Another small feature was introduced this year into Conversations and written down as a XEP and that’s the ability to use text styling like *italic*, **bold**, ~~strikethrough~~ and `monospace`.
 It was heavily influenced by WhatsApp and Slack and uses the same syntax.
 Star for bold, underline for italic, the tilde (~) for strikethrough and backticks (`) for monespace.

 Interestingly WhatsApp and Slack do not have the same parsing rules when it comes to nesting or other details.
 We tried to find a good middleground between an easy ruleset - as in easy to implement - that doesn’t have too many false positves.
 Theoretically other instant messaging system could implement the same ruleset to make transports work a little better.